ksco/box64-for-riscv-guide/docs/installation/wine-wow64.md

 ---
-sidebar_position: 5
+sidebar_position: 4
 slug: /wow64
 ---

-# Download Wine WOW64
+# Install Wine WOW64

 Download the latest WOW64 prebuilt build from this [location](https://github.com/Kron4ek/Wine-Builds/releases), using the "Wine 9.22" version as an example: